Pomona College Internship Program (PCIP): Semester

 HOW DO I APPLY?

 Students apply to PCIP the semester prior to the semester they intend to intern.
-The PCIP application process consists of the following:
+The PCIP application process requires the following:

 - Video Interview